tgttunstall/protvar-scripts/README.md

 # BIOGRID DATA PROCESSING:

 At each step, an input file is read and output file is generated, which then acts as the input for the next stage.
+All paths must be changed to whatever your system is using.
+Fully-qualified paths are preferred.

 ## Step 1.
 Download data from Biogrid and extract human related interactions and format header.